opencontainers/runtime-spec/GOVERNANCE.md

 For projects that are not specifications, a [motion to release](#release-approval) MAY be adopted if the tally is at least three LGTMs and no REJECTs, even if three votes does not meet the usual two-thirds quorum.

-## Security issues

-Motions with sensitive security implications MUST be proposed on the security@opencontainers.org mailing list instead of dev@opencontainers.org, but should otherwise follow the standard [proposal](#proposing-a-motion) process.
-The security@opencontainers.org mailing list includes all members of the TOB.
-The TOB will contact the project maintainers and provide a channel for discussing and voting on the motion, but voting will otherwise follow the standard [voting](#voting) and [quorum](#quorum) rules.
-The TOB and project maintainers will work together to notify affected parties before making an adopted motion public.

 ## Amendments

 The [project governance](#project-governance) rules and procedures MAY be amended or replaced using the procedures themselves.
-The MAINTAINERS of this project governance document is the total set of MAINTAINERS from all Open Containers projects (runC, runtime-spec, and image-spec).
+The MAINTAINERS of this project governance document is the total set of MAINTAINERS from all Open Containers projects (go-digest, image-spec, image-tools, runC, runtime-spec, runtime-tools, and selinux).

 ## Subject templates